myazdani/uBiome-anlaysis/README.md

 # uBiome-anlaysis
-Analysis of uBiome data from subject LS using R and Ayasdi tools

 Analysis of uBiome microbiome data provided by Larry Smarr (http://lsmarr.calit2.net).
 Raw JSON and Excel files are provided in the data/ folder.